Teaching with Flipped Classrooms

 1. Vanderbilt – Flipping the Classroom: Vanderbilt University has published an article giving educators general information regarding flipping their classrooms.
 The author describes a flipped classroom, inverted classroom, and peer instruction before providing the results suggesting flipped classrooms do work and the theoretical basis behind this method.
 Lastly, the key elements of the flipped classroom are given, which include providing an opportunity for students to gain first exposure prior to class, an incentive for students to prepare for class, etc.

 2. Why You Should Flip Your Classroom: ASCD provides an article detailing why educators should flip their classrooms.
+This (now archived) article is an excerpt from a book by the authors.
 Flipping speaks the language of today’s students, helps busy, struggling, and students of all abilities to excel, increases student-teacher interaction, allows teachers to know their students better, changes classroom management, increases student-student interaction, and more.
 Possibly the most important part of this piece is when the authors explain a few of the bad reasons for flipping your classroom, such as because you think it will create a 21st-century classroom or you will become cutting edge.

 Informational Articles